XuanchenLin/NanUI/README.md

 ![NanUI](http://images2015.cnblogs.com/blog/352785/201605/352785-20160518180435701-1461536015.png)

 ## What's new in version 0.6

 - Rewritted codes of no border interface logic, new version is faster than old versions.
 - NanUI now supports Hi-DPI in Windows 8 and later.
 - Combined HtmlUIForm and HtmlContentForm to one Formium which support these two styles.
 - Install Nuget Package of NanUI will add CEF and ChromiumFX dependencies to your application automatically.

+## Changes

+**2017/9/22**
+- Add NetDimension.NanUI.XP project, it can use on Windows XP and it is based on CEF3.2526.1373.
+- The sources of NanUI 0.6 is open source now.

 ## Build NetDimension.NanUI.dll